Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • numbness of hands and feet;

-How to increase the ejection fraction of the heart
+How to increase cardiac ejection fraction

 Competent consultations are provided free of charge 24 hours a day.